Guna02826/Property-Management/Requirements/SRS-Complete.md

 ### 1.1 Project Overview

-A cloud-based SaaS platform for managing multi-floor commercial office space leasing, renting, and sales.
+Neorem is a cloud-based SaaS platform for managing multi-floor commercial and residential property leasing, renting, and sales.
 The system serves property owners, brokers, tenants, property managers, and administrators.
+The platform supports both commercial office spaces and residential housing units, with comprehensive parking management, flexible role hierarchies, and dynamic API capabilities.

 ### 1.2 Primary Objectives